Wigsinator/betterCurses/README.md

 ## Features

-This module for the Dungeons and Dragons 5th Edition system exists to make it easier to run games where someone has a persistent effect that deals damage when hit with an attack, such as [Hunter's Mark](https://www.dndbeyond.com/spells/hunters-mark) or Hex.
+This module for the DND5e system exists to make it easier to run games where someone has a persistent effect that deals damage when hit with an attack, such as [Hunter's Mark](https://www.dndbeyond.com/spells/hunters-mark) or Hex.

 To begin, select the item that can afflict the curse.
 For the purpose of example, Hunter's Mark will be used.